Icarogamer2441/wrutulang/README.md

 always use spaces if you want to do something, because tokens in this language is separated using spaces

 ## pronounce
-you can pronounce has: uhutulang (in portuguese: uhutuleng)
+you can pronounce has: wrutulang (in portuguese: uhutuleng)